rhildred/k3d-helm/README.md

 kubectl -n default create token admin-user
 ```

 My plan is to use this for a course on monitoring and logging (with open telemetry).
+I already used it in test with the open [telemetry demo](https://opentelemetry.io/docs/demo/kubernetes-deployment/).
+I am thinking that students will expose their work with [cloudflare tunnels](https://github.com/STRRL/cloudflare-tunnel-ingress-controller).